paulhibbitts/one-onrev-grav-skeleton-open-matter-multicourse-hub-site/pages/02.cpt363-basic/05.readme/page.md

 ---
-title: Read Me
+title: 'Read Me'
-published: true
+published: false
 hide_page_title: true
+show_sidebar: true
+hide_git_sync_repo_link: false
 ---

 ## Create, Publish, Share and Collaborate using the Grav Open Matter Course Hub!

 1. Create a new [Git](https://git-scm.com/) repository (hosted on [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/), [Bitbucket](https://bitbucket.org/) or your own server) with at least one commit.
-2. Tap the '[fa="cog"][/fa]Setup Git Sync' link on the far-right of the site navigation bar of this page for step-by-step instructions.
+2. Tap the '[fa="cog" /]Setup Git Sync' link on the far-right of the site navigation bar of this page for step-by-step instructions.
 3. Configure the [Git Sync Link](../../admin/themes/mytheme) settings in the Theme options to change the display and functionality of the automatically displayed Git Sync Link.

 ## Extend the Capabilities of Your Learning Management System (LMS)